Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 FAQs (Frequently Asked Questions)

-Yes, if your compressor goes bad and tries to draw too much electricity it will certainly trip your circuit breaker amongst other possibilities.
+Yes, if your compressor goes bad and tries to draw too much electricity it will certainly trip your circuit breaker among other possibilities.
 You must aim to keep all your compressors parts in good working condition to try to avoid a tripping circuit breaker.

 There are a number of reasons why this may occur, it could as simple as having a faulty motor or even a faulty circuit breaker itself.
-Otherwise, the air filter could be full of dirt and clogged, the unloader valve or start-up capacitor could be failing and consequently causing the circuit breaker to trip.
+Otherwise, the air filter could be full of dirt and clogged, and the unloader valve or start-up capacitor could be failing and consequently cause the circuit breaker to trip.

 Runs For About 5 Seconds Then Blows Breaker